Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	>8
 	8<< the configuration will include dīkṣās...also need some śiṣyaḥs, like nāma/maths/logic/compile/assemble/ETC 8<< Shyamscript will just be a configuration c̄ optional preprocessors/libraries/ETC

+	8<< you must iterate all values of the expression before you can aggregate the results 8<< otherwise we're better off using known data-points, and extrapolating; but that would risk compounding errors...